The Difference Between Holding Companies and Corporate Mergers

 In a merger, the merged company loses its legal personality.
 In a holding structure, subsidiaries retain their legal personality even if wholly owned by the holding company.

-Merged companies typically adopt centralized structures, while holding companies use multi-centralized or decentralized structures to manage diverse operations.
+Merged companies typically adopt centralized structures.
+In contrast, holding companies use multi-centralized or decentralized structures to manage diverse operations.

-Holding companies prepare consolidated financial statements that reflect the financial position of the parent and all subsidiaries, whereas in mergers, the financial statements of the merged company are absorbed into the surviving or newly formed entity.
+Holding companies prepare consolidated financial statements that reflect the financial position of the parent and all subsidiaries.
+In contrast, in mergers, the financial statements of the merged company are absorbed into the surviving or newly formed entity.

 Both aim at control, expansion, efficient resource use, and risk management.
 However, holding companies preserve the independence of subsidiaries and distribute risk, while mergers unify companies and eliminate separate legal personalities.
 What does a corporate merger mean?